-At Stilton Cof E Primary Academy our aim is that our pupils become successful learners, confident individuals and responsible citizens.
+At Stilton C of E Primary Academy our aim is that our pupils become curious and successful learners, confident individuals and responsible citizens.
 This guide lets you know how the curriculum supports these key goals at our school.

 The Early Years Foundation Stage

-In the Foundation Stage the children learn through the Early Years Foundation Stage Curriculum where the focus is on learning through play.
-At Stilton C of E Primary Academy we use the key principles of the Primary knowledge curriculum to enhance the learning experiences of the children.
-Through the Foundation Stage, aspects of skills and knowledge from the National Curriculum using the PKC are introduced in order to provide progression for the children into Year 1.
+In the reception Class the children learn through the Early Years Foundation Stage Curriculum where the focus is learning through structured play.
+At Stilton C of E Primary Academy we use the principles of the Primary Knowledge Curriculum to enhance the learning experiences of the children.
+Through the Foundation Stage, aspects of skills and knowledge from the National Curriculum supported by the PKC are introduced in order to provide progression for children into Year 1 and beyond.

 The National Curriculum

-The National Curriculum sets out what children should know, understand and do in each year group in the following subjects: English, Maths, Science, Computing, Design and Technology, History, Geography, Music, Art and Design, Physical Education, Personal, Social and Health Education and RSE.
-We follow a local Cambridgeshire syllabus to teach Religious Education.
+The National Curriculum sets out what children should know, understand and and do in each year group in the following subjects for Years 1-6: English, Maths Science, Computing, Design and Technology, History, Geography, Music Art and Design, Physical Educations, Personal, Social and Health Education and RSE , Modern Foreign Languages.
+We follow a local Cambridgeshire syllabus for Religious Education.